HTML-GUY0/Flappy-Bird/README.md

-#  Flappy Bird
+# 🐦 Flappy Bird

-A simple Flappy Bird game built using HTML, CSS, and JavaScript only.
+A Flappy Bird game built using JavaScript mainly.

- # Features
+# ⭐ Features

-- ✔️ Start Button – The game starts when the player presses the "Start" button.
+- Start Button – The game starts when the player presses the "Start" button.

-- ✔️ Jump Mechanics – Tap or click to make the bird jump.
+-  Jump Mechanics – Tap or click to make the bird jump.

-- ✔️ Easier Gameplay – Adjusted difficulty for a smoother experience.
+-  Easier Gameplay – Adjusted difficulty for a smoother experience.

-- ✔️ Reduced Jump Height – More controlled movements.
+-  Reduced Jump Height – More controlled movements.

-- ✔️ Game Over Screen – Displays red "Game Over" text upon losing.
+-  Game Over Screen – Displays red "Game Over" text upon losing.

-- ✔️ Restart Button – Restart the game after losing.
+-  Restart Button – Restart the game after losing.

-- ✔️ Main Menu Button – Return to the main menu after losing.
+-  Main Menu Button – Return to the main menu after losing.

-- ✔️ Sky Background – A visually appealing background.
+-  Sky Background – A visually appealing background.

-- ✔️ Saved Score – Score is always saved until you delete your browsing data
+-  Saved Score – Score is always saved until you delete your browsing data

-# Live Demo
+# 🔴 Live Demo

 https://html-guy0.github.io/Flappy-Bird/

- # How to Play
+ # ❓ How to Play ❓

 1. Click the Start button to begin.